 Students may complete the Family Studies Master of Science degree with an emphasis in Family Science.
 Students pursuing the Family Studies Master's degree take core courses totaling 15 hours: FAM 601, FAM 652, FAM 654, FAM 668, and FAM 690.
-Within this master's is the option of a prescribed program of study in Marriage and Family Therapy that includes a one-year practicum experience-the same 49-hour (2-year) Plan B (non-thesis) program of prescribed courses.
+Within this master's is the option of a prescribed program of study in Marriage and Family Therapy that includes a practicum experience.